pprasannal/SeleniumIDE_-_SeleniumWebdriver/README.md

 # SeleniumIDE_-_SeleniumWebdriver

 I.	instructions to install the chosen web application  :-
-•	open xampp in between 7.0 to 7.3.17 version.
+a. open xampp in between 7.0 to 7.3.17 version,
-•	open http://localhost/80(port number)/ (to check weather it working or not).
+b. open http://localhost/80(port number)/ (to check weather it working or not),
-•	open http://localhost/project holder name(orangehrm)/ (which use to open the saved project in the xampp/htdocs/(project folder)).
+c. open http://localhost/project holder name(orangehrm)/ (which use to open the saved project in the xampp/htdocs/(project folder)),
-•	during setup id:Admin, passwd:AdminUser@12345.
+d. during setup id:Admin, passwd:AdminUser@12345,
-•	after set up is done
+e. after set up is done

 II.	how to open the project :-
-•	open xampp run apache and mysql .
+a. open xampp run apache and mysql,
-•	open browser and use this url to open project http://localhost/orangehrm/orangehrm-4.4/symfony/web/index.php/auth/login
+b. open browser and use this url to open project http://localhost/orangehrm/orangehrm-4.4/symfony/web/index.php/auth/login

 III.	list of test cases :-